 We provide the essential equipment you will need to serve the borough and save lives.

 As a volunteer you will be called to...

 You won't be required to respond to all incident types

 You can also attend and help with...

 We pay for all the classes you will need.

-The Duquesne Annex Volunteer Fire Company was chartered on a petition of some 159 citizens of the Annex and Polish Hill areas in Mifflin Township.
+The Duquesne Annex Volunteer Fire Company was chartered on a petition of 159 residents of the Duquesne Annex and Polish Hill areas of what was then Mifflin Township.
 The Charter was granted April 15, 1931.
-Operations began nearby in a garage on the rear of Jake Weinstein’s property, a Charter Member.
-That operation consisted of one Ford chassis equipped ladder truck with a foam supply.
-This work was done by the members.
-The need for more adequate housing was required if the Company was to serve the useful purpose for which it was chartered.
-With that thought in mind the "Founding Fathers" acquired the property at 1620 Pennsylvania Avenue on which the present fire department stands.
+Operations began in a garage on the rear of Jake Weinstein’s property, a Charter Member.
+That operation consisted of one Ford chassis-equipped ladder truck with a foam supply.
+An adequate facility was required if the Company was to serve the purpose for which it was chartered.
+So, the Company acquired the property at 1620 Pennsylvania Ave (then Crawford Ave) on which the present fire company stands.

 We have installed a PurpleAir sensor outside of our station.
 This device records 2.5 particulate matter, temperature, and humidity.
 Click the button below for a map of the local air quality.

 The money we receive from the Borough doesn't pay the bills!
 No really; Borough funds can only be used for critical equipment which means that our daily operations are funded by your generosity.